 Make the Balsamic Glaze:

-- Bring the vinegar and honey to a simmer in a small pot over medium heat until reduced by 1/2.
+- Bring the vinegar and honey to a simmer in a small pot over medium heat until reduced by half.
 Do not boil, turn to medium low if needed.
 Set aside to cool.1 Cup Balsamic Vinegar, 1 teaspoon Honey

 Make the Caprese Sandwiches: